magsenche/hanazono/docs/notes/brain/organization.md

 [A Unifying Principle for the Functional Organization of Visual Cortex](https://www.biorxiv.org/content/10.1101/2023.05.18.541361v1.full.pdf) & [code](https://github.com/neuroailab/TDANN)

 `TDANN`
-:  unified model that predict functional organization in cortical areas of the primate visual system by:

-    - achieving a self-supervised task-general sensory representation
-    - maximizing the  smoothness of responses across the cortical sheet according to a metric that scales relative to cortical surface area(the network’s inter-layer wiring length: the brain balances performance with metabolic costs.)
+:  unified model that predict functional organization in cortical areas of the primate visual system by achieving a self-supervised task-general sensory representation and maximizing the  smoothness of responses across the cortical sheet according to a metric that scales relative to cortical surface area (the network’s inter-layer wiring length: the brain balances performance with metabolic costs.)

 #### Constraints